geosolutions-it/MapStore2/docs/user-guide/banner-section.md

 * Remove the banner section through the **Remove** button <img src="../img/button/remove-button-banner.jpg" class="ms-docbutton"/>

-Once an image, a video or a map is added to the background the editing toolbar change to enabling different functionality depending on the content inserted: as is explained [here](title-section.md#images).
+Once the media content has been added as a background of the section, the editing toolbar changes to enable different functionality depending on the content inserted: as explained [here](title-section.md#images).

 Below is an example of an image added as background in the Banner Section: